6th Grade

 Curriculum: Taming a Liger by Jeff Dunn and Adam Palmer

 We begin the Bible curriculum watching Napoleon Dynamite on which our devotional, Taming a Liger, is based.
 This twenty-four chapter devotional gives funny and interesting examples from the movie to explain how we should live our lives as Christians.
-Each student applies the verse and lesson given in each chapter to their lives by writing a short paragraph, first summarizing the lesson given and then giving an example when they failed or succeeded in the lesson’s particular area.
+Each student applies the verse and lesson given in each chapter to their lives by writing a short response, first summarizing the lesson given and then giving an example when they failed or succeeded in the lesson’s particular area.
 After finishing Taming a Liger we have a viewing party of the film in Napoleon Dynamite's honor.

 Curriculum: Deep Roots